Credit can serve as a powerful safety net for you and your family, giving you the flexibility to make the purchases you need when you need them.

 Credit lines, a flexible alternative:

 A credit line can be a much more flexible option for your borrowing needs than a credit card.
 Consider taking out a line of credit to consolidate your outstanding credit card debt at a lower rate.
-Taking this step can save you money on interest costs.
+Taking this step can potentially save you money on interest costs.

 Be careful not to apply for multiple credit lines at once in a short period of time, as this could send a red flag to credit rating agencies.

 It's never too late to learn how to manage your money responsibly.
-Speak to your financial advisor or a qualified credit counselor to help you improve your credit rating and create a solid financial plan.
+Speak to your financial advisor or a qualified credit counsellor to help you improve your credit rating and create a solid financial plan.